wikimedia/operations-puppet/modules/pontoon/README.md

     pontoonctl enroll-hosts --role puppetdb
     pontoonctl enroll-hosts --role pki::multirootca

+At this point puppet might take a little while to converge.
+For example for puppet to succeed on pki hosts it first needs a full run on `puppetserver::pontoon`.
+The `pontoon-wait-puppet` utility will block until Puppet has converged, run the script on all stack hosts to make sure changes have settled.

 ### Join an existing stack

 Existing and bootstrapped Pontoon stacks can be configured locally (i.e. joined) by following the instructions of the following command: